eecoubrough/Keras_Assignment/README.md

 ### By Elise Coubrough (160007408)

 <br/>
-This repository contains the source code that satisfies the requirements of this AC50002 assignment.
+This repository contains the Colab notebooks that satisfy the requirements of this AC50001 assignment.

+The MedMNIST datasets used were BloodMNIST for the multi-class classification tasks, and PneumoniaMNIST for the binary classification tasks.

+Part_1_binary.ipynb
+Part_1_multiclass.ipynb

+Part_2_binary.ipynb
+Part_2_multiclass.ipynb

+Part_3_binary.ipynb
+Part_3_multiclass.ipynb